 - Protease inhibitors (PIs): Tenofovir decreases atazanavir plasma concentrations.
-In adults, the recommended dosing for atazanavir co-administered with tenofovir is atazanavir 300 mg with ritonavir 100 mg and tenofovir 300 mg, all as a single daily dose with food.
 Atazanavir without ritonavir should not be co-administered with tenofovir.
 In addition, atazanavir and lopinavir/ritonavir increase tenofovir concentrations and could potentiate tenofovir-associated toxicity.

-- Use with Stribild: If using Stribild, please see the elvitegravir section of the drug appendix for additional information.
+- Use of Stribild: If using Stribild, please see the elvitegravir section of the drug appendix for additional information.

 - More common: Nausea, diarrhea, vomiting, and flatulence.

 - Less common (more severe): Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
 Tenofovir caused bone toxicity (osteomalacia and reduced bone density) in animals when given in high doses.
 Decreases in bone mineral density (BMD) have been reported in both adults and children taking tenofovir; the clinical significance of these changes is not yet known.
-Evidence of renal toxicity, including increases in serum creatinine, blood urea nitrogen, glycosuria, proteinuria, phosphaturia, and/or calciuria and decreases in serum phosphate, has been observed.
-Numerous case reports of renal tubular dysfunction have been reported in patients receiving tenofovir; patients at increased risk of renal dysfunction should be closely monitored.
+Renal toxicity, including increased serum creatinine, glycosuria, proteinuria, phosphaturia, and/or calciuria and decreases in serum phosphate, has been observed.
+Patients at increased risk of renal glomerular or tubular dysfunction should be closely monitored.

 The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations (see http://www.iasusa.org/resistance_mutations/index.html